New Year's Day gift (royal courts): Gifts and status

 In 1520, the Duke of Buckingham commissioned a gold pomander with the heraldic badges of Henry VIII and Catherine of Aragon for her New Year's Day gift, to be filled with scented compound and worn on her girdle.
 The lady-in-waiting Isabel Leigh gave Henry VIII a shirt she had embroidered and received a silver cup in return.
 The council of the household of Princess Mary wrote from Tewkesbury to Cardinal Wolsey in November 1525, wondering if she should send New Year's Day gifts.

 Henry VIII gave Anne Boleyn a large quantity of silver plate on 1 January 1533, many pieces were newly refurbished and stamped by Cornelis Hayes with her arms as Marquess of Pembroke, and some had been confiscated from Sir Henry Guildford.
+Anne Boleyn told the goldsmith Cornelis Hayes that she would give her ladies-in-waiting riding equipment rather than jewels or plate.
+In 1534, George Boleyn gave Henry VIII a bonnet of black velvet adorned with gold aglets and buttons, a further set of buttons and a brooch.

 Henry VIII sometimes received his gifts in person, in 1538 leaning against a cupboard while Brian Tuke made notes of the presents and donors.
 The silver and gilt plate which Henry gave to his courtiers in return for their gifts was made or supplied by goldsmiths including Cornelis Hayes and Robert Amadas.
 Claiming these items of gift plate could involve administrative fees and a visit to the Jewel House, a process described in 1605 by the Earl of Huntingdon.

 When Margaret Douglas was in favour in 1539 at the court of Henry VIII, she was given a gilt cup made by the goldsmith Morgan Wolf as a New Year's Day gift.
-In 1543, Margaret Douglas gave Princess Mary a satin gown of carnation silk in Venice fashion.
+In 1543, Margaret Douglas gave Mary a satin gown of carnation silk in Venice fashion.
 Prince Edward gave Mary a "little tablet of gold".
 Mary spent £40 on silver plate from Cornelis Hayes to serve as gifts and gave £30 to Susan Clarencieux and her servant Hobbes to purchase other gifts for January 1543.
 Prince Edward wrote to Catherine Parr from Hatfield on 14 January 1547, thanking her for a New Year's Day gift of a jewel or ring with her image and the King's "expressed to the life".